lumol-org/lumol/doc/src/input/systems.md

   ```
 - `cell = []` create an infinite unit cell, without boundaries.
 This can be
   used when periodic boundary conditions are undesirables, for example to
-  simulate aggregats in the void;
+  simulate aggregates in the void;
   ```toml
   [[systems]]
   file = "water.xyz"